-Software for Converting TIFF Files: There are many different programs available that can convert TIFF files into other formats such as JPEG or PNG.
+Software for Converting TIFF Files: Many different programs can convert TIFF files into other formats, such as JPEG or PNG.
 Popular options include Adobe Photoshop, GIMP, IrfanView, XnView MP, ACDSee Photo Studio Ultimate, and more.
-Some of these programs may require you to purchase them while others offer free versions (see GIMP and XNView) with limited features.
+Some programs may require you to purchase them, while others offer free versions (see GIMP and XNView) with limited features.
 More free design software can be found here.

 Steps for Converting a TIFF File into another File Format:

 Once you have chosen your preferred software program for converting your TIFF file, follow these steps: